spcs/synaps/synaps-api/doc/source/apispec/datatype/alarm_history_item.rst

 .. _alarm_history_item:

-Alarm History Item
+AlarmHistoryItem
 ======================

 설명
 ----
 The AlarmHistoryItem data type contains descriptive information about the history of a specific alarm.
-If you call DescribeAlarmHistory, Amazon CloudWatch returns this data type as part of the :ref:1describe_alarm_history_result` data type.
+If you call DescribeAlarmHistory, Amazon CloudWatch returns this data type as part of the :ref:`describe_alarm_history_result` data type.

 Contents
 ----